|Distance||845 miles (1363 km)|

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-When departing from Rome, you have various train station options to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When arriving in Madrid, you can end your journey in train stations like Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+When taking the train from Rome to Madrid, you can choose to depart from train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+Your trip can end in train stations such as Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.

 Here are some other resources that might have the information you need